PumpkinDays/Modding/README.md

 }
 ```

 At this point, you should be able to run the game and see the change by eating an Apple.
-To verify that everything worked correctly, you can check the logs folder as outlined in the [Troubleshooting section](#Troubleshooting).
+To verify that everything worked correctly, you can check the logs folder as outlined in the [Troubleshooting](#Troubleshooting) section.

 ## Troubleshooting
 Each mod profile will generate logs located at ```Modding/Mod_Profiles/<ProfileName>/Logs```.
 One log for each data table is generated, and outlines what happened when trying to handle modding for that particular data table.
 An absence of errors generally means that the values in the JSON file were loaded normally.

-## Types of JSON Objects
+## Types of JSON Fields

 ---
 ### Value